Dworcowa Street: Schultz Tenement at 40

-This building, then at Bahnhoffstraße 78, has been commissioned by the Schultz family, saddler masters.
+This building, then at Bahnhofstraße 78, has been commissioned by the Schultz family, saddler masters.
 At the end of the 19th century a widow, Pauline Schultz, lived there, but her relatives owned the edifice until the outbreak of the second world war.

 The house has been refurbished down to minute details in early 2018 One can admire the quality of the motifs: pilasters, rosettes, bossage on facade edges, balustrades, table corbel on top and a finely crafted winged helmet head of Hermes inside the pediment overlooking the main door.